 A broderie anglaise triangle in linen.
 According to my aunt, these triangles might have been made to decorate undies.
 An intimate witness to my grandmother's wedding in 1931.

-Through the lens of my camera, with my daughter as the model, I decided to examine the recollections and fleeting memories conveyed by the textiles.
+Through the lens of my camera, with my child as the model, I decided to examine the recollections and fleeting memories conveyed by the textiles.
 An interplay of light and shadow, fabric and skin.
-The lace, pulled out of context, and the girl's face only partly visible—as a fragment in light or shadow.
+The lace, pulled out of context, and the young face only partly visible—as a fragment in light or shadow.

 The collaboration between model and photographer becomes more and more intuitive.
 While being present in the moment becomes more important than the past.